Talking About Sexual Pleasure is a Crucial Part of Sexual Education

 - There are clear links between the forms of sexual pleasure people seek and their contraceptive practices.

 If sexual pleasure is omitted, one might strengthen rigid gender stereotypes and cultural beliefs that determine “correct” sexual behavior which in fact might leave people without tools to combat sexual violence.
-One study found that sexuality education programs for young people that focus on risks and negative outcomes of sexual activity, and which deny pleasure or desire, are prone to “putting off adolescents rather than capturing their
+If sexuality education programs for young people focus merely on risks and negative outcomes of sexual activity and don’t address pleasure or desire, they might not capture the attention of young people.